The Theracharts Standard.

 What if I sign and then realize I can't honor it?

 Unpublish your profile.
 One click in your settings.
-The signature stays on record (we keep an audit log of when you signed, for our own integrity), but you stop appearing in the public directory.
-No exit interview, no lockout, no shaming.
-Lots of therapists sign and later realize their practice mix has shifted away from measurement-based care; that's fine, withdraw your listing.
+The signature stays on record (we keep a log of when you signed, for our own integrity), but you stop appearing in the public directory.
+Lots of therapists sign and later realize their practice mix has shifted; that's fine, withdraw your listing.

 5-minute setup.
-Free Starter listing.
+Free listing.
 Founding Member badge for the first 250.

 Sign in 5 minutes.
 Withdraw in 1 click.
 Free Theracharts account included.